fareskalaboud/BPSG/README.md

 # BPSG: Boostrap Plain Site Generator

 This is a bash script that creates a basic HTML site folder structure with Bootstrap & jQuery included.
+It will also prepare an index HTML file for you.

 # Structure
     html-site